 Diastasis Recti During and After Pregnancy

 Your body can change in strange and fascinating ways during pregnancy.
 A lot happens as your baby grows and your uterus expands, including the stretching of the muscles in your abdomen.
-In some moms-to-be, some of these muscles, known as the rectus abdominis muscles, separate a little too much toward the end of pregnancy or in the days and weeks after delivery.
+In some pregnant people, some of these muscles, known as the rectus abdominis muscles, separate a little too much toward the end of pregnancy or in the days and weeks after delivery.
 This condition is known as diastasis recti.
-Keep reading to learn more about what diastasis recti is, how to know if you have it, and some possible diastasis recti treatment options.
+Keep reading to learn more about what diastasis recti is, the causes, how to know if you have it, and some possible diastasis recti treatment options.

-What Is Diastasis Recti?
+What Is Diastasis Recti (Abdominal Muscle Separation)?

-Diastasis recti, known more formally as diastasis recti abdominis, is a condition that can happen when the rectus abdominis muscles (think the right and left sides of a six pack) separate from each other — such as during pregnancy when the uterus grows and in the first few weeks after giving birth — and don’t return back to their original position.
+Diastasis recti, known more formally as diastasis recti abdominis, is a condition that can happen when the rectus abdominis muscles (think the right and left sides of a six-pack) separate from each other—such as during pregnancy when the uterus grows and in the first few weeks after giving birth—and don’t return back to their original position.

 Pregnancy Weight Gain Calculator